1. INTRODUCTION AND BACKGROUND

 NIHR IAT Operational Advisory Group

-The group is chaired by the Director of NIHR TCC and co-chaired by the English Postgraduate Dean for Academic Affairs.
-For each IAT Partnership that hosts ACF and CL programmes, there is both a nominated IAT lead who acts as the key point of contact for NIHR TCC and an IAT lead for each HEE local office.
+The group is chaired by the CEO of NIHR Academy and co-chaired by the English Postgraduate Dean for Academic Affairs.
+For each IAT Partnership that hosts ACF and CL programmes, there is both a nominated IAT lead who acts as the key point of contact for NIHR Academy and an IAT lead for each HEE local office.
 A list of these IAT leads can be found in Appendix 1.
-NIHR TCC and the IAT leads meet biannually to share knowledge and promote best practice about the management of IAT programmes.
+NIHR Academy and the IAT leads meet biannually to share knowledge and promote best practice about the management of IAT programmes.
 The aims of the IAT Operational Advisory Group are:

-- To advise and support NIHR TCC in the national delivery of the NIHR IAT Programme;
+- To advise and support NIHR Academy in the national delivery of the NIHR IAT Programme;

 - To share knowledge, promote closer working between partners and strengthen operational interfaces;